dlee1337/dlee-hw1.github.io/README.md

 # hw1

-# note: these images are not owned.
+note: images in the image directory are not owned.